prrvchr/JaybirdEmbedded/README.md

 ## Use:

-In order to be functional, the loading of the JaybirdEmbedded archive must be done by the classloader, or a lower-level classloader, which will load the Jaybird JDBC driver.
+To be functional, the JaybirdEmbedded archive must be loaded by the system classloader or added to the classpath.
+This limitation may soon be lifted, allowing the JaybirdEmbedded archive to be loaded by the Jaybird JDBC driver classloader or a parent classloader.

 ___